Interview Preparation | Practice with InterviewStream | Before the Interview

 - Arrive 10-15 minutes before the interview

-- Maintain good eye contact and be aware of your gestures, facial expressions, posture and hand movements
+- Maintain good eye contact and be aware of your gestures, facial expressions, posture

 - Avoid using slang expressions or improper grammar